ManageIQ/manageiq.org/site/_posts/2016-12-20-manageiq-euwe-ga-announcement.html.md

 Block storage service is introduced with Cinder backup and restore actions.
 Snapshot functionality has been added for OpenStack cloud volumes and VMs, and you can create and remove snapshots from the UI.
 New topology view for OpenStack cloud provider shows the availability zones, tenants and instances.

 Flavors are mapped to cloud tenants during OpenStack cloud refresh so that they are grouped correctly.
-Previously Floating IPs can be assigned only during provisioning, however with this release, associating/disassociating Floating IPs can be controlled from the configuration menu after provisioning.
+Previously, Floating IPs can be assigned only during provisioning; however, with this release associating/disassociating Floating IPs can be controlled from the configuration menu after provisioning.

 [![Associate Floating IP](/assets/images/blog/Euwe_GA_associate_floating_ip.png)](/assets/images/blog/Euwe_GA_associate_floating_ip.png)

-For the OpenStack infrastructure provider, there’s a lot of work done around nodes.
+For the OpenStack infrastructure provider, there was a lot of work done around nodes.
 The infrastructure nodes can be powered on and off, added or removed.
 There are additional options for introspecting nodes and setting their provision states.
 Ironic Controls have been added to the UI, with which Ironic nodes can be registered through Mistral, the OpenStack workflow service.
 Destroying a node deletes it from Ironic.

 Cloud networks, subnets, as well as network routers can be created/updated/deleted with the OpenStack Network Manager.
 You also have the ability to see additional ports, which are obtained from SmartState analysis.
 Both infrastructure and network topology views are newly added.
 Check them out!